-- A. AGUSM will follow the biblical principles outlined in Section II.
+A. U.S. Missions will follow the biblical principles outlined in Section II.
 This means that, in most cases and in order to help the alleged offender, the appropriate leader will talk to the alleged offender one-on-one.
-If unsuccessful or if the offense warrants, the leader will bring the matter to the next higher level of authority in the division. - B. A detailed description of the investigative procedures is included in the source document, is on file in AGUSM, and is available for public review.
+If unsuccessful or if the offense warrants, the leader will bring the matter to the next higher level of authority in the division.